Jag Bhaduria: Threatening letter

-On January 21, 1994, the Toronto Sun published an article quoting from a threatening letter allegedly written by Bhaduria while a teacher with the Toronto Board of Education.
+On January 21, 1994, the Toronto Sun published an article quoting from a threatening letter allegedly written by Bhaduria while he was a teacher with the Toronto Board of Education.
 The Sun alleged that Bhaduria sent the letter to Board executives in 1989 after being turned down for a series of vice principal positions.
 In the letter, Bhaduria allegedly referred to Marc Lépine, the shooter who murdered fourteen young women in the École Polytechnique massacre just a few days before, saying he wished that Lépine had shot the Board executives too.
 He had been fired from his teaching position over the incident on August 31, 1990.

 On January 24, 1994, Bhaduria apologized in the House of Commons, and indicated that he had written letters of apology to the Board executives in 1990.
 Liberal Prime Minister Jean Chrétien accepted his apology.

 False credentials

 Days following his apology over the threatening letter, an investigation by CBC Prime Time News revealed discrepancies in Bhaduria's educational credentials.
 Bhaduria claimed on his resumé to hold a degree of "LLB (Int.)" from the University of London, which was understood to mean a Bachelor of Laws degree in international law.
-Bhaduria claimed that the initials instead referred to "intermediate", stating that he held a certification of intermediate completion from the University in 1976 but did not hold a law degree, and insisted that he never claimed to be a lawyer.
+Bhaduria claimed that the initials instead referred to "intermediate", stating that he held a certification of intermediate completion from the university in 1976 but did not hold a law degree, and insisted that he never claimed to be a lawyer.
 However, the University reported that it did not grant such a certification, and that Bhaduria had withdrawn from the program.

 Bhaduria officially resigned from the Liberal caucus on January 27, 1994.
 On February 15, he spoke in the House of Commons, denying the allegations that he had lied about his credentials or practiced law without qualification, and asked Speaker Gilbert Parent to rule on whether he could continue to sit as a Member of Parliament.
 On February 23, Parent declined to issue a ruling.